Fiat Ducato: Iveco eSuperJolly (2025)

 In June 2025, Iveco unveiled the eSuperJolly alongside the smaller eJolly, slotting under the Daily and above the eMoovy as Iveco's midsize electric van offering.

 Hydrogen versions

 E-Ducato Hydrogen (2025)

-On November 22, 2023, as the lead partner in Stellantis for the development of hydrogen products, Opel announced the Movano HYDROGEN would come to market along with its siblings the Citroen e-Jumper Hydrogen, Peugeot e-Boxer Hydrogen and Fiat E-Ducato Hydrogen.
+On November 22, 2023, as the lead partner in Stellantis for the development of hydrogen products, Opel announced the Movano HYDROGEN would come to market along with its siblings the Citroën e-Jumper Hydrogen, Peugeot e-Boxer Hydrogen, and Fiat E-Ducato Hydrogen.

 Components for the large hydrogen van are shared with the mid-sized Opel Vivaro-e Hydrogen van, using a 110 kW motor, 45 kW fuel cell and 10.5kWh lithium-ion battery combined with four, rather than three, hydrogen cylinders.
 The H2 Ducato will have an expected range of more than 500 km.
 Sales will begin in Europe in 2025.
-North America will get an H2 pick-up truck in addition to the van, using the RAM brand.
+North America will get an H2 pick-up truck in addition to the van, under the Ram brand.